Q: What is Rave Guardian (BU Campus Guardian)?

 Q: Can Baylor police enforce traffic laws and other criminal laws off of the Baylor campus?

 A: Yes.
-All Baylor commissioned police officers are licensed and certified by the Texas Commission on Law Enforcement Officers Standards and Education and are thereby recognized by the State of Texas as peace officers.
-As reserve McLennan County Sherriff’s deputies, Baylor police are authorized to enforce the Texas Transportation Code, the Texas Penal Code and other criminal statutes pursuant to the Texas Code of Criminal Procedures.
+All Baylor commissioned police officers are licensed and certified by the Texas Commission on Law Enforcement and are thereby recognized by the State of Texas as peace officers.
+Section 51.212 of the Texas Education Code affords the Baylor Police Department Police Officers the full powers, privileges and immunities of a peace officer throughout McLennan County, therefore Baylor police officers are authorized to enforce the Texas Transportation code, the Texas Penal Code and other criminal statutes while off campus pursuant to the Texas Code of Criminal Procedures.